NSLS-II-BMM/BeamlineManual/docs/before.rst

 .. caution:: Without an active account, a known password, and DUO
-	     Federal two-factor authentication, you will be unable to perform your experiment or to access the data from the experiment.
+	     Federal two-factor authentication, you will be unable to perform your experiment and unable to access the data from the experiment.

 Safety Approval Form
 --------------------